 Volume 3 of the Legacy Stone series sends Verity and Jasper to Napoleonic France and Elizabethan England.
 With only a week until time runs out for her friend Eddie, Verity must travel in a Steampunk balloon while fighting unkillable ogres, Teutonic terrorists, Papal avengers, airborne zombies, and the ever-present poop monsters.
 Assisting her are the ten year-old Grandmaster of the Equity, the eighty year-old Directeur of the Redeemers, a snooty basset hound, and a love-struck fire sprite named Scorch.

-Paragon of the Eccentric (pending)
+Paragon of the Eccentric (just published)

 Winner, Speculative Fiction, Colorado Gold Rush Contest